 Last year, I had a lot of people visiting my blog in the days leading up to Thanksgiving in search of advice on how to cook for their vegetarian guests.
-So I thought I’d make myself useful and put together a post with some meatless main dish ideas for Thanksgiving.
-If you’re cooking for a vegetarian this Thanksgiving, here are some helpful tips:
+So I thought I’d make myself useful and put together a post with some vegetarian entrees for thanksgiving.
+If you’re cooking for a vegetarian this Thanksgiving, here are some helpful tips.
+Here are some vegan Thanksgiving ideas too.

 Make Vegetarian-Friendly Sides